– High season in Croatia: July & August

 What to eat & drink in Croatia

-Once again, food in Croatia will be quite different depending on a part of the country you’ll be in.
+Once again, food in Croatia will be quite different depending on the part of the country you’ll be in.

-In the coastal area be sure to try some sea food and grilled fish.
-Pastas and truffles are really great and popular in Istria.
+In the coastal area, be sure to try some seafood and grilled fish.
+Pasta and truffles are really great and famous in Istria.

 There are many wineries in Croatia, as well.
 And you can often stop in them and have some informal wine tastings.
 You’ll see many wine roads you can follow and stop at the wineries along the way.
-Craft beer movement is also quite popular and you’re very often going to find some nice local craft beers at bars there.
+Craft beer movement is also quite popular, and you’re very often going to find some excellent local craft beers at bars there.

-Something that will make you feel like a local in Croatia a bit, could be immersing into the coffee culture.
-It’s quite big in Croatia and you’re going to see people enjoying in their coffees and chatting with friends for hours.
-So, sit at a terrace of some of the nice cafes, have a coffee and enjoy in it like a local.
+Something that will make you feel like a local in Croatia a bit could be immersing into the coffee culture.
+It’s quite big in Croatia, and you’re going to see people enjoying their coffees and chatting with friends for hours.
+So, sit at a terrace of some of the cute cafes, have a coffee and enjoy it like a local.